 - Reconnect the power cord and go to About This Mac to check if new RAM has been installed.

 Can you upgrade RAM on MacBook Air?

 Apple has soldered RAM onto the motherboard in MacBook Air laptops to make the computers thinner.
 That’s why a MacBook Air RAM upgrade isn’t possible.

-Most Macs available today don’t have a user-upgradable memory.
-MacBook Air M1 is no exception — all M1 Macs have their memory unified onto the chip.
+Most Macs available today don’t have a user-upgradeable memory.
+All Macs with Apple silicon have their memory unified onto the chip.
 So, if you’re thinking about purchasing a new Mac, consider what you will use it for and better opt for the largest amount of RAM you can afford.